bradleyrp/omni-single/readme.md

 conda activate bpcfac
 ```

 For the remainder of the pipeline you must activate this environment whenever you want to run a calculation.
+A *complete* environment file is provided at `calcs/specs/env_bpcfac_rockfish.yaml`.
+You can use this file with `conda env update`

 ### 3. Clone the (legacy) factory